 Remember the cabbie who made people kill themselves just by talking to him?
 That was a mystery until Sherlock discovered that the cabbie gave his victims a choice of choosing between two pills or getting shot.

 How Eurus kidnapped the governor’s wife.
 This unsolved mystery is probably the least important, but if we apply the following questions to the other mysteries on this list, it becomes worse: Did Euros have help?
 Are all the employees/doctors at this top secret rock island asylum now on her side?
 If so, then why don’t we see anyone besides poor David after Eurus takes over?
 Without answering these questions, we can’t possibly understand how Eurus accomplished her other tests.
 Ok, we can assume she had help, but assumption doesn’t get people addicted to Sherlock.
-Marvel movies are for assuming detail to enjoy the spectacle.
+Assuming detail to enjoy the spectacle is for Marvel movies.
 No, the draw of Sherlock is the explanation of the specifics.

 Remember how Moriarty explained how he rigged the jury in The Reichenbach Fall?
 That was necessary, because Moriarty was, at that time, at risk of becoming impossible himself.
 How could he have rigged a jury while in jail?
 Because he has a criminal network and that criminal network took all the jury’s loved ones hostage.
 Simple as that.